xhedit/quantkit/README.md

-  safetensor  Download and/or convert a pytorch model to safetensor format. awq         Download and/or convert a model to AWQ format. exl2        Download and/or convert a model to EXL2 format. gptq        Download and/or convert a model to GPTQ format.
+  safetensor  Download and/or convert a pytorch model to safetensor format. awq         Download and/or convert a model to AWQ format. exl2        Download and/or convert a model to EXL2 format. gguf        Download and/or convert a model to GGUF format. gptq        Download and/or convert a model to GPTQ format.
 ```